What is the Fortnite Player count in 2021?

 The player base of Fortnite is probably dropping, but only steadily.
 Fortnite is a game that thrives on constant renewal.
 What comes with this is a fairly healthy cycle of players coming in and out.
 Fortnite has had Seasons with a significantly lower player count followed up by considerably more popular ones.

 The opening of Chapter 2 brought a lot of players, new and old, back to Fortnite after its spark had dulled a little.
 So while it does seem like the player base is dropping, this isn’t permanent.
 A new event or season is likely to bring new players straight back in.
-So the Fortnite player count is a bit more fluid and reactive than it is specifically dropping.
+The Fortnite player count is a bit more fluid and reactive than it is specifically dropping.

 While the topic of Fortnite dying is always popping up, the game’s player count tends to go and down more often than simply decreases slowly.
+Warzone has taken some attention away from the game.
+However, even with Warzone taking some attention, the Fortnite player count 2021 is still plenty high.

 Fortnite’s player count can be hard to figure out given the limited stats on offer.
 We can safely say what player milestones have been passed.
 There are a lot of active Fortnite players and a huge number of accounts.
 The player base tends to fluctuate, but it is likely we’ll see a higher milestone passed at some point in the future.